 recipient of several awards for her poetry, including a 2013 Vermont Arts Council Creation Grant and a Prairie Schooner

 Readers' Choice Award.
 She has also published essays including Thinking Like

 an Editor: How to Order Your Poetry Manuscript (Poets & Writers,

 March/April 2011), and a biography/critical study of poet Lynda Hull in American

-She is the poetry editor-in-residence for the low-residency MFA in Creative Writing Program at Sierra Nevada College at Lake Tahoe. and teaches guest poetry workshops regionally, using a non-traditional workshop method she developed
+She is a poetry editor-in-residence for the low-residency MFA in Creative Writing Program at Sierra Nevada College at Lake Tahoe, and teaches guest poetry workshops regionally, using a non-traditional workshop method she developed

 intended to teach poets to revise their work more objectively (as an